Guo-KeCheng/singaScript/README.md

 ## Jialat!
 Another issue?

-- The code responsible for a low-level language is extremely complex and requires a deep understanding of the grammar rules,underlying systems and architecture.
-Decrypting the code is time consuming and much harder than expected.
+- The code responsible for a low-level language is extremely complex and requires a deep understanding of the grammar rules, underlying systems and architecture.
+Decrypting the code is time-consuming and much harder than expected.
-- Gained a better understanding asynchronous programming.
+- Gained a better understanding of asynchronous programming.
 "I am now async god" - @sikai #bueypaiseh

 ## What We Learned

-This is the first time we delve into the realm of lanugage developement.
+This is the first time we delve into the realm of language development.
 Through this project, we have developed a newfound appreciation for the knowledge and dedication of language developers to their craft.
-Embarking on this project within 24 hours is admittedly ambitious but it gave us the opportunity to pick up new skillsets while forcing us to think creatively and critically to find solutions to problems encountered.
+Embarking on this project within 24 hours is admittedly ambitious but it allowed us to pick up new skill sets while forcing us to think creatively and critically to find solutions to problems encountered.

 ## Let's improve singaScript, Onz?

 The singaScript project is open-source.
-We hope that the community can contribute to the development of the language by adding more features and improving the performance of the lanugage.
+We hope that the community can contribute to the development of the language by adding more features and improving its performance of the language.
 Submit a pull request and we will get back to it eventually.
 Sumpah ;)

 ## Accomplishment siol